What happens when we place an individual’s well-being over the “common good” of the community? Are government benefits reliable for the long term?

 I recently read an article that explained that South Carolina taxpayers received a check for $50 each.
-The money is coming from taxes on a recent lottery winner in the state.
+The money comes from taxes on a recent lottery winner in the state.

-One state senator quoted in the article mentioned that she thought the money should have gone towards education funding, instead.
+One state senator quoted in the article mentioned that she thought the money should have gone toward education funding instead.

 In a related article, the governor is quoted talking about how leftover money should always be sent back to the taxpayer.

-Ultimately, in a Republican-leaning state, I have to wonder if legislators were primarily motivated by their future re-election aspirations.
+Ultimately, I have to wonder if legislators were primarily motivated by their future re-election aspirations in a Republican-leaning state.
 This $50 check is a tangible benefit to taxpayers that they can point to during their future campaigns.

 This story is a great illustration of how politics and support for different government programs are ever-shifting.